swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ## Pipe Construction
 >
-> For the file `animals.txt` from the previous exercise, the command:
+> For the file `animals.txt` from the previous exercise, consider the following command:
 >
 > ~~~
 > $ cut -d , -f 2 animals.txt
 > ~~~
 > {: .language-bash}
 >
+> The `cut` command is used to remove or "cut out" certain sections of each line in the file.
+The optional `-d` flag is used to define the delimiter.
+The default delimiter is <kbd>Tab</kbd>.
+The `-f` flag is used to specify the field (column) to cut out.
-> uses the `-d` option to split each line by comma, and the `-f` option
+> The command above uses the `-d` option to split each line by comma, and the `-f` option
 > to print the second field in each line, to give the following output:
 >
 > ~~~